 First-hand experience is an important and valuable opportunity for learning.
-We believe that pupils should have access to a range of positive learning opportunities and therefore, trips, outings and visitors to the school are encouraged.
+We believe that students should have access to a range of positive learning opportunities and therefore, trips, outings and visitors to the school are encouraged.

-In addition, an opportunity for residential trips are provided for all classes from Junior 3 to Junior 6.
+In addition, an opportunity for residential trips is provided for all classes in Juniors.
+An overnight residential for Infant 2 may also take place.